DANAJK/ADCmap.hpg/README.md

-# ADCmap
+# ADCmap (Horos plugin)
+_This fork ports OsiriX plugin ADCMap, originally by Dr. Brian Hargreaves, to **Horos**_

+_Follows original text:_

-OsiriX  plugin code (mac-only, objective C) to calculate apparent diffusion coefficient from MRI DICOM images.
+ADCMap calculates apparent diffusion coefficient from MRI DICOM images.

 This code was developed for quick/easy ADC calculation from DICOM images.
 Other features including IVIM (fast and biexponential) fits and synthetic image calculation have been added.